 Weaning is a stressful period for young piglets: during weaning and the 10-14 days after, piglets face major challenges.
 It’s a race against time: the piglet is separated from its mother, put into a new environment with new pen mates and less digestible feed presented in different form.

 At the same time, its digestive tract and immune system are not sufficiently developed yet to cope with all these changes.
 This often results in loss of appetite and, consequently, a reduced feed and nutrient intake.
-In particular, a reduced feed intake after weaning is seen as a precursor to intestinal imbalances.
+In particular, a reduced feed intake - one of the main post-weaning problems in piglets - is seen as a precursor to intestinal imbalances.

 Maintaining gut health is the key to success